 Sunshine Coast news: Top five stories to catch up on

-Each week the Daily publishes snippets of the five biggest stories released in the past week.
+Each week the Daily publishes snippets of the five biggest stories released in the last week.